Rhetos/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

       "RhetosConnectionString": "Data Source=ENTER_SQL_SERVER_NAME;Initial Catalog=ENTER_RHETOS_DATABASE_NAME;Integrated Security=SSPI;"
    }
    ```

-> Note:
+   * Note that if SQL Server instance name contains a backslash character (`\`), you need to write it
+     in a JSON file with another backslash (escape sequence), for example `Data Source=localhost\\SQL2019`.

+> Note for production applications:
 The connection string is placed in `appsettings.json` to simplify this tutorial.
 In practice, it should not included in the application's source for security reasons
 and better configuration management.
-For example, the connection string may be placed in a separate environment-specific file
+For example, the connection string may be placed in environment variables, or in a separate
-(`local.settings.json`, e.g.)
+environment-specific file (`local.settings.json`, e.g.)
 that will not be added to Visual Studio project nor committed to the source repository (use .gitignore),
 so that it can be configured separately for each developer and each test/production environment.